 • Nothing Found

-Getting from JFK to Times Square: All Transport Options
+Getting from JFK Airport to Times Square: All Transport Options

-One of the most popular tourist destinations in the city, Times Square is the crown jewel of New York and is situated in Midtown Manhattan.
-Visitors love staying in this area because of its proximity to the world-famous Empire State Building and a phenomenal amount of Broadway theatres.
-With over 50 million visitors flying into JFK Airport every year, things can get a little busy, so we’ve broken down all the available transport options from JFK to Times Square to make things simple for you.
+With over 50 million visitors flying into John F. Kennedy International Airport (JFK) in New York City every year, things can get a little busy, so we’ve broken down all the available transport options from JFK to Times Square to make things simple for you.

-If you’d prefer a set-rate fee with no hidden costs and a fully personalised transfer service, pre-booking a private transfer with trusted companies like Welcome Pickups is a fantastic choice for those who want a hassle-free arrival.
+If you’d prefer a set-rate fee with no hidden costs and a fully personalized transfer service, pre-booking a JFK Airport transfer with a trusted company like Welcome Pickups is a fantastic choice for those who want a hassle-free arrival.

 *The direct bus that used to run from JFK to Manhattan is currently suspended.
 However, there are plans to replace it at some point in the future.